✍️ By Medasia Health Editorial Team | 🩺 Medically reviewed | 📅 Last updated: August 2026

 How often should I get my cholesterol tested?

-The American Heart Association recommends cholesterol testing every 4–6 years for healthy adults over 20.
-If you have risk factors such as diabetes, high blood pressure, obesity, or a family history of heart disease, your doctor may recommend annual or more frequent testing.
+Every 4–6 years for healthy adults over 20.
+More frequently if you have risk factors like diabetes, high blood pressure, or family history of heart disease.

 What is a dangerous cholesterol level?

-Total cholesterol above 240 mg/dL is considered high risk.
-LDL above 160 mg/dL is high; above 190 mg/dL is very high.
+Total cholesterol above 240 mg/dL is high risk.
+LDL above 160 mg/dL is high.
 HDL below 40 mg/dL (men) or 50 mg/dL (women) increases cardiovascular risk.
-Triglycerides above 200 mg/dL are considered high.

 Can lifestyle changes lower cholesterol without medication?

-Yes, for many people.
-A diet low in saturated fat and high in soluble fiber, combined with regular aerobic exercise, can reduce LDL by 10–20% and raise HDL.
-Weight loss and quitting smoking also help.
-However, people with familial hypercholesterolemia or very high LDL typically need medication in addition to lifestyle changes.
+Yes.
+A diet low in saturated fat and high in soluble fiber, combined with regular exercise, can reduce LDL by 10–20% and raise HDL.

 ❤️ Monitor Your Cholesterol at Home — FDA Cleared

-[1] How to Get Your Cholesterol Tested.
-American Heart Association.
+[1] American Heart Association — How to Get Your Cholesterol Tested.
+Reviewed 2024.

 See Also